jeffpar/pcjs.v1/apps/pdp10/diags/ka10/dakaf/README.md

 9.0	LISTING
 ```

-DAKAG.HST
+DAKAF.HST
 ---------

-	    THIS IS A HISTORY OF THE DEVELOPMENT OF MAINDEC-10-DAKAG
+	    THIS IS A HISTORY OF THE DEVELOPMENT OF MAINDEC-10-DAKAF

 	************************************************************************

-	PRODUCT CODE:       MAINDEC-10-DAKAG
+	PRODUCT CODE:       MAINDEC-10-DAKAF

-	PRODUCT NAME:       BASIC INSTRUCTION DIAGNOSTIC #7
+	PRODUCT NAME:       BASIC INSTRUCTION DIAGNOSTIC #6

 	DATE RELEASED:      JANUARY 1977